rhelmer/socorro/docs/installation.rst

 By default, you will be tracking the latest development release.
 If you would like to use a stable release, determine latest release tag from our release tracking wiki: https://wiki.mozilla.org/Socorro:Releases#Previous_Releases

-Then make sure to checkout the latest tag before continuing
 ::
   git checkout LATEST_RELEASE_TAG